DataFire/OneDB/web/docs/markdown/Hello_World.md

 ## Step 4: Start the App

-When the user logs in, we'll want to pull their latests status and display it.
+When the user logs in, we'll want to pull their latest status and display it.
 Notice that when we initialized the client, we passed in the `onLogin` function, which will get called anytime the user logs in or out of a OneDB instance.
 Let's make it a little more sophisticated: